 Dark Chocolate Vs Coffee

 I find it tough to decide on which!
-I’ll say AM – coffee, late evening dark chocolate.
+I’ll say in the morning – coffee, late evening dark chocolate.
 Which brings me to the caffeine point – by far, coffee has much, much more caffeine.

 Brewed Cacoa Vs Coffee